 It is also important to note that the target group of relativized clarity might vary widely in size, from a single individual to a group as large as all human beings.
 Objective clarity, however, is meant to capture features of statements that are independent of understanding.
 If there were a mathematical formula that no one understood, it might still be clear (though not clear to anyone).
 Then we might wish to say that, although something need not be understood to be clear, it must be understandable.
 In terms of objective clarity, this means that it must be understandable in principle.
 Hence there could be a capacious mind that can grasp something no human being can.

 Perhaps instead clarity is a reference to agreement or belief.
 That is, what is clear is what would be agreed upon by some relevant group.
 The next challenge is in how to determine the extent of the relevant group.
 There are numerous problems.
 If clarity depends on agreement, it risks becoming artificial and ad hoc.
 We can form a set of all the people in the world who agree to a particular philosophical position and therefore say that the position is clear with respect to that group.
-Or we might take a group that agrees to a position, inject a dissenter, and thereby make the position unclear.
+Or we might take the group, inject a dissenter, and thereby make the position unclear.
 We want to say that something can still be clear even when people disagree.

 If agreement presupposes understanding (at least, if agreement is meant to represent something more than silent nodding), it would be very difficult to check someone’s understanding without falling into unclarities.
 I can summarize a bit of philosophy without understanding the component terms or concepts.
 This is probably a startlingly high amount of what happens in philosophy courses.
 Any way of testing for agreement will require analysis.
-An overarching trend in philosophy is finding problems in positions that were once widely accepted (the analytic/synthetic distinction was once one of the ‘clearest’ we had).
-Simply, at many points in history people agreed to ideas we now hold as unclear.
-Do we have reason to think that the same does not apply to us?
+An overarching trend in philosophy is finding problems in positions that were once widely accepted.

 The meaning of words

 Words have different senses, and not knowing which sense is operating in a sentence or phrase can lead to the ascription of unclarity.
-We might be very confident in our reading of a word (what we might call the “most natural reading”), but we can never be certain.
-(What have I been meaning by ‘bit of philosophy’ or ‘we’?)
+We might be confident in our reading of a word (what we might call the “most natural reading”), but we can never be certain.
+(What have I been meaning by ‘bit’ of philosophy or ‘we’?)
 And our degree of certainty will vary, leading us to determine that a statement is more or less clear insofar as we are more or less certain of the meaning of the words in the statement.
-Correct word choice is a major factor in quality philosophical writing.
 We are also forced to reflect on our level of incredulity when it comes to interpreting the meanings of words.
-Critical and engaged reading seems to lie between the poles of captious pedantry and inattentive simplicity.
+Critical and engaged reading seems to lie between the poles of captious pedantry and inattentive acceptance.

 Sentences can have ambiguity or vagueness in their structure.
 This will vary by language.
 For instance, there is an ambiguity in the sentence, “We see the light of the stars, without which we cannot sail.”
 The relative pronoun ‘which’ might refer to either ‘light’ or ‘stars’.
 When we label the sentence or the word ‘unclear’, we could be referencing the ambiguity.
 However, the grammatical indeterminacy does not exist in Latin, for example.
 In “Lecem astrorum videmus, sine quibus navigare non possumus,” the relative pronoun quibus refers to the the stars.
 In “Lecem astrorum videmus, sine qua navigare non possumus,” qua refers to the light.
 The Latin sentences are not unclear in their structure, at least in terms of the relative pronouns.
 There are many other forms of indeterminacy.
 Sometimes sentences are poorly or awkwardly constructed, all of which is cause for unclarity.